cscart/docs/en/user_guide/settings/appearance.rst

 .. note::

-    The following parameters apply to the appearance of the customer area only.
+    The following parameters only apply to the appearance of the customer area.

 * **Frontend default language**—the default language of the storefront.